 \subsubsection{Annotation Method}

-Manual annotation is performed to label potential hazard areas within each image.
-The hazard area is defined based on the experimental subjects’ driving experience and judgment, including areas where pedestrians, vehicles, or other obstacles pose potential risks to safe driving.
+Manual annotation is employed to label potential hazard areas within each image.
+A hazard area is defined based on the annotator's driving experience and judgment, covering regions where pedestrians, vehicles, or other obstacles may pose risks to safe driving.
 In general, these potential hazard areas can be divided into two categories: predictable surrounding behavior (e.g., a vehicle in an adjacent lane attempting to merge) and unpredictable surrounding behavior (e.g., a pedestrian suddenly stepping onto the road).

-For consistency, one experimental subject annotated all 1000 images in this dataset.
-During this annotation process, each frame is displayed for a maximum of 5 seconds, during which the subject identifies the area with the highest probability of collision risk.
-A bounding box is drawn around the identified hazard area, and its center point is recorded as $(x, y)$ coordinates.
-Each annotated image contains exactly one identified hazard area.
-To validate the reliability of these annotations, a subset of 100 images is cross-checked by two additional reviewers; discrepancies are discussed and resolved, resulting in a final consensus annotation for the entire dataset.
+To balance annotation cost and coverage of key scenarios, we select a subset of 1{,}000 images.
+During annotation, each frame is displayed for at most 5 seconds, within which the subject identifies the region with the highest probability of becoming hazardous.
+A bounding box is drawn around this region, and the center of the box is recorded as the hazard point \((x, y)\).

+For consistency, a single primary annotator labels all 1{,}000 images, and each image contains exactly one hazard area.
+To assess the reliability of these annotations, a subset of 100 images is independently reviewed by two additional annotators; disagreements are discussed and resolved, yielding a consensus label set for the entire dataset.